bairul6154/github-tutorial/README.md

 ---
 ## Rolling Back Changes

-use `git checkout` to undo changes you've made when editing a file
+use `git checkout` to undo changes you've made when editing a file.

 use `git reset HEAD` to unstage the file.